KamloopsR/Meetup/Resources.md

 ## Dashboarding

 - [Shiny Tutorial](https://deanattali.com/blog/building-shiny-apps-tutorial/) - Beginner tutorial for people looking to build a dashboarding tool using shiny.
 (Kasey and Joel used this tutorial)

+## Other stuff
+- [RStudio Cloud](https://www.youtube.com/playlist?list=PL9HYL-VRX0oSn7tBLDiSt4Vnyk3yB6ipA) playlist of short videos (1-3mins) that helps instructors & educators get up and running as quickly as possible.
+RStudio Cloud is a lightweight, cloud-based solution that allows anyone to do, share, teach and learn data science online.